-There are grand total of just five Virgin Australia Boeing 777-300ER in the fleet, which shuttle to the two remaining Virgin Australia destinations – Los Angeles and Abu Dhabi: all five are needed to complete the dance to these ultra-long haul destinations, leaving none spare should one need heavy inspection or maintenance: as a result when one needs to go 'into the shop' your carefully laid seat plans can go majorly astray.
+There are grand total of just five Virgin Australia Boeing 777-300ER in the fleet, which shuttle to the sole remaining Virgin Australia destination: Los Angeles.
+All five are needed to complete the dance to these ultra-long haul destinations, leaving none spare should one need heavy inspection or maintenance: as a result when one needs to go 'into the shop' your carefully laid seat plans can go majorly astray.

 In any event, the Virgin Australia Boeing 777 seating plan takes some getting used to, with an unusual split business cabin, and acres of economy.

 Each seat has a seatback TV with AVOD - Audio and Video OnDemand - which means you can play and pause films and TV at will.
 The system is totally free, and has 6 box office current hits, and 6 'recurrent' movies (popular films of the past few years) of a US/Australia mix.
 All three classes also feature ambient Mood Lighting relative to the time of day or night, which really does help on the ultra long haul over the Pacific.

 Business Class on the Virgin Australia Boeing 777 is up the nose - just where it should be.
 However Virgin Australia Business Class is actually split over two cabins - and where you sit makes a real difference to how quiet it is.
 The main cabin has 4 rows of 2-3-2 seating.
 Then there is the odd 'mini cabin': row 5, which is right behind the bar.
 Great if you are drinking, not so if you want a decent night's sleep.
 Make no mistake, these seats are not the lovely diagonal beds you get on Virgin Atlantic.
 They are instead just fairly standard recliners, and with 2 seat pairs.
 Not ideal if you are travelling on your own.